 Find out more about New Mexico Alcohol Laws.

 There is no state minimum age for selling beer or wine to drink off-site.
 But the minimum age for selling spirits in such venues is 18.
 In all cases, a manager must be present.
-However, the law does not specify a minimum age for managers.
+But the law does not specify a minimum age for managers.

 Discover more about the State of New York Alcohol Laws.